ku-nlp/ChatCollectionFramework/doc/manual.md

 It might be a good idea to reuse the automated tests from the framework and integrate them to your custom application.
 This way, you can leverage the framework even more:

-	cp -ra ~/chat-collection-framework/tests .
+    cp -ra ~/ChatCollectionFramework/tests .

 Before running the tests, you will need to install some additional modules into your Python environment:

     exit
     pipenv install pytest psutil bs4
     pipenv shell

 Also, by defaut, the tests use the files config.json.sample and logging.conf.sample instead of config.json and logging.conf because the latter should not be versioned in the code repository.
 You should do the same thing as well:

     cp config.json config.json.sample
     cp logging.conf logging.conf.sample
     echo config.json >> .gitignore
     echo logging.conf >> .gitignore

 To run the tests, we do:

     pytest -s

 As we have not started yet to customize the application, all the tests should pass successfully.

-If you're using bitbucket to host your code repository, you could also reuse the configuration file from the framework that will run the tests automatically each time that you push commits on the repository:
+If you're using github to host your code repository, you could also reuse the configuration file from the framework that will run the tests automatically each time that you push commits on the repository:

-	cp ~/chat-collection-framework/bitbucket-pipelines.yml .
+    cp ~/ChatCollectionFramework/.travis.yml .

-And edit the _bitbucket-pipelines.yml_ and remove the line that refers to _App.py.sample file_.
+And edit the .travis.yml and remove the line that refers to _App.py.sample file_.
 This file doesn't exist in our case and is not needed.

-Then you will have to activate the pipelines in your bitbucket settings page to use this feature.
+Then you will have to activate the tests in your github settings page to use this feature.

-If your code repository is hosted on Github, you will need to write a _.travis.yml_ file instead.
-Read documentation on Github for more information.

 ## Implementation